 - Expose the tattoo to direct sunlight or tanning beds while healing.

-- Wear tight or irritating clothing.
+- Wear tight clothing that may rub or irritate.
 Go for something loose and preferably a soft cotton or similar.

 - Lastly, don't take advice from non-professionals!
-If you have a question, please contact us.
+If you have any questions, please contact us.

 Your new tattoo will go through the healing process like most small abrasions.
 It can take between one to three weeks to heal completely.

 Common experiences while healing include soreness or discomfort sort of like a sunburn, light scabbing, flaking or peeling.
 Your tattoo may itch after a few days for several days.
 DON'T SCRATCH IT!
 These are all normal signs of a healing tattoo.